 A lot of Hwy 95 traffic stops here for gas (there’s also a gas station) and snacks, as this place is otherwise out in the middle of nowhere.
 Flying saucer territory.

 Area 51 itself is located on US govt property across the highway from the Alien Center, sandwiched between the Nellis Air Force Range and the Nevada Test Site, where atom bomb tests were once conducted.
 You won’t be able to go into Area 51 without risking your life, as there are WARNING signs all over the place cautioning trespassers: “Use of Deadly Force Authorized.”

 My advice would be to spend your time safely in the souvenir shop, the diner, and the brothel, which has a full bar and a pool table in addition to the ladies.
 Unless flying saucers are currently landing at the Nevada Test Site, there’s nothing to see there.

 Alien Cathouse is a clean and comfortable place where the rooms are furnished with antique-style beds and the girls add their own personal touches to the decor, which I like.
 It’s like visiting a sorority house or college dorm.

 It’s located about 70 minutes north of the Las Vegas Strip via US-95 N. It’s open 24/7/365.
 ADA-approved.
 Visa and Mastercard accepted (they use “discreet billing”).
-No reservation is necessary, but call (775) 372-5678 if you want to reserve a particular girl or arrange for car service to the brothel.
+No reservation is necessary, but call (775) 372-5678 if you want to reserve a particular girl or arrange for free transport to the brothel.

 For more information on how Nevada brothels work, see Interview with Lydia Faithfull — Madam on the Menu.